top of page

 Roger Sherman

-Like Livingston, Roger Sherman is not a well known founder In today’s culture.
+Like Livingston, Roger Sherman is not a well-known founder In today’s culture.
 Based on public statements and writings, he confessed faith in the biblical Jesus.
 Sherman declared Jesus as Lord and acknowledged the Trinity.
 He viewed Scripture as God’s absolute word.
 In his Confessions of Faith, he wrote, “I believe that there is one only living and true God, existing in three persons, the Father, the Son, and the Holy Ghost, the same in substance, equal in power and glory.
 That the Scriptures of the Old and New Testaments are a revelation from God, and a complete rule to direct us how we may glorify and enjoy Him.”

 Of the five declaration committee members, it appears that Sherman was the only one who confessed Jesus as Lord and Savior.
 He did not deny Christ’s miracles or His resurrection.
 He was described as a devout Christian.